milind-daftari/Applied_Cryptography_Project/README.md

 - **Choose an Option**: After selecting a category, the second dropdown will populate with options.
 Select one that matches your criteria.
 - **Fetch Data**: Click the "Fetch Data" button to retrieve the rental data based on the selected filter and option.
 The results will be displayed in a table below the filters.

-## Contributing

-Feel free to fork the repository, make changes, and submit pull requests.
-Any contributions you make are **greatly appreciated**.